Becoming A Sister

 A woman becomes a candidate when she is formally welcomed within the context of prayer and a simple ritual.
 As a candidate, she lives in a local community sharing in all aspects of their common life, and she’ll have a ministry experience.
 Through a process of mutual discernment with a member of the Relationships for Mission Team and her Sisters in community, the candidate opens herself to discover if she is called to live religious life and if she has the capacity to live as a Dominican Sister of Sinsinawa.
 It is a time when the candidate deepens her spiritual life, experiences the life of the Congregation, and experiences community life on the local level.
-The candidacy may last from six months to two years.
+The length of candicacy is two years..

 The second or non-canonical novitiate year usually follows the canonical year.
 It is a time to enter fully into ministry and/or study while living in community, integrating the learning of the canonical year and continuing the mutual discernment.

 First Profession of Vows as a Dominican Sister of Sinsinawa follows the novitiate stage in this journey.
 Having lived religious life for a significant period of time, the novice makes public vows of poverty, chastity, and obedience for three years.
 With profession of vows, she becomes a member of the Congregation with all of its rights and responsibilities.
 After First Profession, she and the Sisters continue to discern her compatibility with Sinsinawa Dominican life and mission until her Final Profession.
 Final Profession is made from three to six years after First Profession.
 At this time, a woman will have manifested a capacity to live the Dominican life and be willing to make a life commitment to this way of life.
 Mutual agreement between the Sister in temporary vows and the Sinsinawa Dominican Sisters is necessary before Final Vows, which is a lifetime commitment.
 Interested in learning more about this journey and way of life?
 Contact the Relationships for Mission Office for more information at email@example.com or click here to request more information.